 Pistols and other one-handed firearms are often easy to conceal and faster to load than other firearms, and do sufficient damage for most situations.
 But some gunslingers want a little more firepower and range.
 These are the musket masters; the best of these gunslingers can reload a musket with dazzling speed, potentially putting even their pistol-wielding brethren to shame.

-Weapon Proficiency: A musket master only gains proficiency with two-handed firearms.
-She must take the Exotic Weapon Proficiency (firearm) feat to gain proficiency with two-handed firearms and firearm siege engines.
+Weapon Proficiency: Instead of proficiency with all firearms, a musket master only gains proficiency with two-handed firearms.
+She must take the Exotic Weapon Proficiency (firearm) feat to gain proficiency with one-handed firearms and firearm siege engines.

 Gunsmith: A musket master must take a musket when she chooses a battered firearm at 1st level.

 Deeds: A musket master swaps a pair of deeds for the following.